• Skip to primary navigation

 How do you keep a frittata Fluffy?

-Making sure to use a bit of dairy and whisking your eggs well are two keys to keeping your frittata fluffy.
+Making sure to use a bit of dairy and whisking your eggs really well are the two keys to keeping your frittata fluffy.
 Otherwise you will find your egg based frittata can fall a bit flat and dense.

 vegetable frittata